 Oh, I almost forgot – your cookie total will depend on what size cookie cutters you choose, but I’d say you can plan on 4 dozen good sized round cookies from one batch.

-Make sure you wait to frost them until they are completely cool.
-The frosting recipe included is delicious and super easy to mix up.
+Ok, so these cookies are good, but it’s the cream cheese cookie frosting that takes them over the top!
+Make sure you wait to frost the cookies until they are completely cool.
+The cream cheese cookie frosting recipe included is delicious and super easy to mix up.
 If you like a lot of frosting on each cookie, you might want to increase all the frosting ingredients by one half to make sure you have plenty (6T butter, dash of salt, 6 oz cream cheese, 4-5T milk, 4.5 cups powdered sugar, 1.5t vanilla).